 - Sampling design – moving from population to individual-based approaches

-- Spatial autocorrelation between population structure and environmental gradients – challenges of developing meaningful null models
+- Spatial autocorrelation between population structure and environmental gradients – challenges of developing meaningful null models, not throwing the baby out with the bathwater

 - Dealing with confounding issues of cryptic species and/or spatial introgression